 Prolonged sun exposure is one of the main culprits of premature signs of aging, fine lines, wrinkles, and dark spots on the skin.
 Research suggests almond oil can help slow down the aging process caused by UV damage.

 Because almond oil works as a protective barrier, it creates a shield protecting the skin from damaging UV rays.
-The rich contents of vitamin E in the oil also have antioxidant properties that can help prevent cell damage, including that which is caused by UV rays.
+The rich contents of vitamin E in the oil also have antioxidant properties that can help prevent cell damage, including caused by UV rays.

 How to Integrate Almond Oil In Your Skincare Routine